The window menu provides you with the ability to manage the windows that you want to see, and what type of window it is.

 Overflying aircraft will show on the SMR as purple tracks.

-The Air Window allows you to open additional air situation displays (ASD).
+The Air Window allows you to open additional Air Situation Displays (ASD).
 Select what position you want to view from the dropdown, and make any normal adjustments to maps (see map documentation).
 It is possible to open multiple ASDs.

 The ATIS Window is where all ATIS management is conducted.